maheshJosephSadashiv/droneBot/scheduler_rest_api/README.md

 # Flask

+# Make sure that you have Python version 3.6 and above

 * First install virtualenv `pip install virtualenv`
 * Run `virtualenv venv` in the project root.
 * Run `.\venv\Scripts\Activate`